fluencelabs/examples/Readme.md

 If you encounter a problem, please post an Issue or open a PR.
 If you want to contribute an example, please contact us by opening an Issue or a draft PR.
 See the [contribution guidelines](https://github.com/fluencelabs/fluence/blob/master/CONTRIBUTING.md).

+## Resource Directory

+* The [Ceramic Integration](./aqua-examples/aqua-ceramic-integration/) provides an example Wasm adapter for the Ceramic [CLI API](https://developers.ceramic.network/build/cli/api/) and [HTTP API](https://developers.ceramic.network/build/http/api/).
+  * Rust Wasm, Aqua

+* The [IPFS Integration](./aqua-examples/e/aqua-ipfs-integration) shows how to use the [aqua-ipfs](https://github.com/fluencelabs/aqua-ipfs) library to deploy single-module Wasm services to a Fluence node from a IPFS sidecar
+  * Fluence JS, Aqua

+* The [Near Integration](./aqua-examples/near-integration/) provides integration xexamples for the Near API JS and RPC API.
+We use Fluence JS to implement a minimal Near signing service and wrap a few select RPC examples into a Wasm module.
+  * Fluence JS, Rust Wasm, Aqua

+* The [Timestamp Oracle](./aqua-examples/ts-oracle) illustrates how to use builtin services to  acquire timestamps from a node's Kademlia neighborhood and then process those timesstamps using Wasm services into point or range estimates.
+  * Aqua, Rust Wasm

+* The [Price Oracle](./aqua-examples/price-oracle) provides a stylized example of how to create a price stream oracle using Rust Wasm services.
+Further provides a Fluent JS and Web client examples.
+  * Rust Wasm, Fluence JS, Aqua

 ## License

 Unless otherwise indicated, the applicable license is [Apache 2.0](https://github.com/fluencelabs/fluence/blob/master/LICENSE).